-If you are looking for pure luxury during your stay then you will want to book into Basel’s only 5 star hotel – Les Trois Rois.
+If you are looking for pure luxury during your stay then you will want to book into Basel’s only 5-star hotel – Les Trois Rois.
 The hotel also boasts a restaurant which has been awarded 3 Michelin stars and 19 Gault Millau points.

 During Christmas lobby of the hotel is transformed with a floor to ceiling elegant Christmas tree while the rest of the room is dressed decorations fit for royalty.
-Even if you choose not stay at this hotel during your city break to Basel, I recommend visiting the lobby to take see the decorations.
+Even if you choose not to stay at this hotel during your city break to Basel, I recommend visiting the lobby to take see the decorations.

 Other things to do in Basel at Christmas

 Johann Wanner is a contender for one of the most famous Christmas shops in the world.
 This particular Christmas decoration store supplies the Christmas tree ornaments to the White House, the Vatican and the Queen of England.
 We visited this store numerous times during our weekend in Basel, it is like walking into Santa’s grotto.
 In the store, you will find just about any Christmas tree decoration your heart desires and best of all the shop is sectioned by colours.

 Write your heart’s desires in the Basel wish book